Vaisheshika: Commentaries

+Metaphysics

 The Categories or Padārtha

 According to the Vaisheshika school, all things that exist, that can be cognized and named are padārthas (literal meaning: the meaning of a word), the objects of experience.
 All objects of experience can be classified into six categories, dravya (substance), guṇa (quality), karma (activity), sāmānya (generality), viśeṣa (particularity) and samavāya (inherence).
 Later Vaiśeṣikas (Śrīdhara and Udayana and Śivāditya) added one more category abhava (non-existence).
 The first three categories are defined as artha (which can perceived) and they have real objective existence.
 The last three categories are defined as budhyapekṣam (product of intellectual discrimination) and they are logical categories.